MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsInteropPolicy.md

 **CallingDefaultClient: Teams**
 **ChatDefaultClient: Teams**

-Use the following cmdlet syntax, where $policy is one of the above values of identity:
-`Grant-CsTeamsInteropPolicy -PolicyName $policy -Identity $SipAddress`
+Use the following cmdlet syntax, where $policy is one of the above values of identity: `Grant-CsTeamsInteropPolicy -PolicyName $policy -Identity $SipAddress`.

 For comprehensive documentation on this policy and its settings, see [Microsoft Teams and Skype for Business Interoperability](https://docs.microsoft.com/MicrosoftTeams/teams-and-skypeforbusiness-interoperability).